CarolineLndl/Landelle_spinebrain_aging/README.md

 #### <span style="background-color:#F0E8E6">/config/ </span>
 The config folder contain the different config files used in each notebook (.json)
 - *participants_brsc_aging.tsv* : containe demographical information about the population
+- preprocessing/*.json : config files used for preprocessing (i.e used by the notebooks in notebook/preprocessing/)

 #### <span style="background-color:#F0E8E6">/notebook/ </span>
 The notebook folder contain the different notebooks used to run and vizualized the results.
 Notebook's number correspond to the related figure number
+- /notebook/preprocessing/ : notebooks used for preprocessing

 #### <span style="background-color:#F0E8E6">/template/ </span>
 Different images used in the analyses.
+- *PAM50* : for spinal cord preprocessing
+- *MNI* : for brain preprocessing